Ibutilide indications include for the conversion of acute atrial flutter and atrial fibrillation to normal sinus rhythm (NSR).

 Pregnancy Implications: Use of Ibutilide may be considered in pregnancy; however, data regarding its effects are limited.
 Breastfeeding is not recommended.

-Patients need to be continuously monitored via ECG for 4 hours post discontinuation of ibutilide infusion or until the QTc returns to normal (less than 440 msec).
+Patients require continuous monitoring via ECG for 4 hours post discontinuation of ibutilide infusion or until the QTc returns to normal (less than 440 msec).
 If arrhythmia presents, continue monitoring patients for more than 4 hours.
 Equipment for the management of potentially fatal arrhythmias should be rapidly available.